×

 Key Takeaways

-• Lumbar decompression surgery is aimed at alleviating pain and numbness in the lower spine by relieving pressure on the spinal cord or nerves, with the primary procedures being laminectomy, discectomy, and spinal fusion.
+• Lumbar decompression surgery relieves pain and numbness in the lower spine by reducing pressure on nerves, using procedures like laminectomy, discectomy, and spinal fusion.1

 Exploring Lumbar Decompression Surgery

-Lumbar decompression surgery, a type of spinal surgery, is designed to alleviate persistent pain and numbness in the lower spine by relieving pressure on the spinal cord or nerves.
-The primary procedures involved in lumbar decompression include laminectomy, discectomy, and spinal fusion, all of which aim to maintain the spine’s strength and flexibility.
-This surgery is typically performed under general anaesthetic and can last several hours, depending on the case’s complexity.
+Lumbar decompression surgery is designed to relieve persistent pain and numbness in the lower spine by reducing pressure on the spinal cord or nerves.
+The main procedures—laminectomy, discectomy, and spinal fusion—aim to restore mobility and reduce pain.
+Surgery is performed under general anaesthetic and typically lasts several hours, depending on complexity.1

 The Surgical Journey: From Decision to Recovery